 Ms. Duncan holds a Masters of Education and a Bachelors of Arts in Classics from the University of Virginia.
 Ms. Duncan has seventeen years of teaching experience in the context of private all-girls education.
 In addition, she has taught at the Virginia Summer Governor's School Latin Academy, participated extensively in various spoken Latin programs, and hosted summer Greek camps for middle schoolers.
 Ms. Duncan teaches Middle School and Upper School Latin, Ancient Greek, and Medieval History.

 Mrs. Escobar (Clare '18) first began teaching at Oakcrest in 1991.
-She holds a Bachelor of Arts in History from Loyola University of Maryland and a Professional Teaching Certificate in History.
-Mrs. Escobar established the "Most Courageous American" tournament for the 7th and 8th grade History students, which makes history come alive for the entire school.
+She holds a Bachelor of Arts in history from Loyola University of Maryland and a Professional Teaching Certificate in history.
+She has taught at every level from 1st through 12th grade and has taught English, French, history, and theology at Oakcrest.
+Mrs. Escobar established the "Most Courageous American" tournament for 8th grade history students, which makes history come alive for the entire school.
 When asked what she particularly likes about teaching at Oakcrest, Cecilia says, “I especially love the students.
 Their joy, their humor and their kindness make every day exciting and joyful.
-My colleagues are some of the best in the profession and there is a spirit of collegiality that permeates everything we do.”
+My colleagues are some of the best in the profession and there is a spirit of collegiality that permeates everything we do.

 Mrs. Fernandez-Ulloa received an Master of Arts in Spanish Language from Universidad Pontificia Salamanca, Spain, and a Law Degree from Universidad de Navarra.
 She has taught at George Washington University, and is well-read and knowledgeable on the most significant methodologies of language teaching (such as Task-Based Language Teaching and the Communicative Approach).
 She has worked alongside Dr. María de la Fuente, who is renowned in the field of Spanish language teaching, and even helped with Dr. de la Fuentes’s textbook.
 She has also worked alongside students in Hispanic community outreach and is dedicated to fostering and spreading the love of all things Spanish.
 Teresa is an avid reader and history enthusiast, and was born in Orense, Spain.